Tulja Bhavani Temple: Bhavani

-Skanda Purana legend of Goddess Bhavani
+Skanda Purana legend of Bhavani

-One of the earliest legend related to the Goddess Bhavani is mentioned in the Skanda Purana (8th century or earlier) as it finds a mention in that holy script.
+One of the earliest legends related to Bhavani is mentioned in the Skanda Purana (8th century or earlier).
 The legend involves a demon, Madhu-Kaitabh, who was wreaking havoc upon both the gods and humans.
-Unable to find any solution, they turned to Lord Brahma for help, who advised them to turn to the Goddess Shakti.
+Unable to find any solution, they turned to Lord Brahma for help, who advised them to turn to the Shakti.
 She took up the form of a destroyer, and powered by the other Sapta Matas, namely Brahmani who manifested from Brahma, Chamunda from Chandi, Kaumari from Kartikeya, Indrani from Indra, Maheshvari from Shiva, Vaishnavi from Vishnu, and Varahi from Varaha, vanquished the demon and restored peace.
-Legend also states that Bhavani finished another demon that had taken up the disguise of a buffalo (Mahisha), and took shelter on the Yamunachala Hill which is part of Balaghat mountain range.
+The legend also states that Bhavani slayed another demon that had taken up the disguise of a buffalo (Mahisha), and took shelter on the Yamunachala Hill which is part of Balaghat mountain range.

-According to this legend, there was a sage named Kardama with a consort named "Anubhuthi" with their infant child, in this area.
-After sage Kardama's death, his wife "Anubhuthi" performed a penance for goddess in the name of Bhavani on the Yamunachala hillock on the banks of the river Mandakini River (presently known as the Bori River) to look after her child.
-While performing the penance two Rakshasa (demon) jointly known as Madhu-Kaitabha (also called "Kukur") tried to disturb her penance during which the Goddess Bhavani came to the aid of "Anubuti" and killed the demon "Kukur".
-From that day onwards, the Goddess Bhavani came to be known a Tulaja Bhavani.
-The goddess on the prayer of her favourite devotee settled in Tuljapur on the Yamunachala Hill of Balaghat Range, where the temple was built in 12th century.
-Since then the Mother Goddess came to be called as Bhavani of Tuljapur or Tulja Bhavani.